MetricsResearch/EwPO/README.md

 # EwPO
- This repository contains codes and other supplementary materials for the paper entitled "Estimation with Pairwise Observations" by Felix Chan, László Mátyás, and Kristóf Reizinger.
+ This repository contains codes and other supplementary materials for the paper entitled "Estimation with Pairwise Observations" by Felix Chan and László Mátyás.

 # Acknowledgement